Personal Medical Loans

 Negotiate with the Health Care Provider

-Some consumers hire medical bill advocates that negotiate with health care providers to reduce the costs of medical bills.
-Some health care providers are willing to decrease medical care costs to ensure payment of at least some of the costs incurred in delivering health care services.
+Some consumers hire medical bill advocates that negotiate with health care providers to reduce the cost of medical bills.
+Some health care providers are willing to decrease medical care costs to ensure payment of at least some of the health care service expenses.
 You can negotiate with a hospital or medical center directly as well.

 Stretch Out Payments